Gomoku: Computers and gomoku

-Researchers have been applying artificial intelligence techniques on playing gomoku for several decades.
+Researchers have been applying artificial intelligence techniques to playing gomoku for several decades.
+Joseph Weizenbaum published a short paper in Datamation in 1962 entitled "How to Make a Computer Appear Intelligent" that described the strategy used in a gomoku program that could beat novice players.
 In 1994, L. Victor Allis raised the algorithm of proof-number search (pn-search) and dependency-based search (db-search), and proved that when starting from an empty 15×15 board, the first player has a winning strategy using these searching algorithms.
 This applies to both free-style gomoku and standard gomoku without any opening rules.
 It seems very likely that black wins on larger boards too.
 In any size of a board, freestyle gomoku is an m,n,k-game, hence it is known that the first player can force a win or a draw.
-In 2001, Allis' winning strategy was also approved for renju, a variation of gomoku, when there was no limitation on the opening stage.
+In 2001, Allis's winning strategy was also approved for renju, a variation of gomoku, when there was no limitation on the opening stage.

 However, neither the theoretical values of all legal positions, nor the opening rules such as Swap2 used by the professional gomoku players have been solved yet, so the topic of gomoku artificial intelligence is still a challenge for computer scientists, such as the problem on how to improve the gomoku algorithms to make them more strategic and competitive.
-Nowadays, most of the state-of-the-art gomoku algorithms are based on the alpha-beta pruning framework.
+Most state-of-the-art gomoku algorithms are based on the alpha-beta pruning framework.

 Reisch proved that Generalized gomoku is PSPACE-complete.
 He also observed that the reduction can be adapted to the rules of k-in-a-Row for fixed k.
 Although he did not specify exactly which values of k are allowed, the reduction would appear to generalize to any k ≥ 5.

 There exist several well-known tournaments for gomoku programs since 1989.
 The Computer Olympiad started with the gomoku game in 1989, but gomoku has not been in the list since 1993.
 The Renju World Computer Championship was started in 1991, and held for 4 times until 2004.
-The Gomocup tournament is played since 2000 and taking place every year, still active now, with more than 30 participants from about 10 countries.
-The Hungarian Computer Go-Moku Tournament was also played twice in 2005.
+The Gomocup tournament has been held annually since 2000, with more than thirty participants from about ten countries taking part.
+The Hungarian Computer Go-Moku Tournament was played twice in 2005.
 There were also two Computer vs. Human tournaments played in the Czech Republic, in 2006 and 2011.
-Not until 2017 were the computer programs proved to be able to outperform the world human champion in public competitions.
+Not until 2017 did the computer programs prove capable of outperforming the world human champion in public competitions.
 In the Gomoku World Championship 2017, there was a match between the world champion program Yixin and the world champion human player Rudolf Dupszki.
 Yixin won the match with a score of 2–0.